Updated on

 Benefits of an Excel CRM

-Easier on the budget
+Easier on your budget

 The Excel web app is free; even the paid version is cheaper than most CRMs.
 While it wouldn’t be a long-term solution, it can give you some financial breathing room.